Metropolitan District Homeowners’ Rights Task Force

 Perplexed

-by Conniejohnston263, 12 months ago
+by Conniejohnston263, over 2 years ago

 Windsor Gardens management or our Manager has not been forthcoming about borrowing money without homeowners knowledge.
 During pandemic the manager took out a PPP